Personalizing Information to Improve Retirement Savings in Chile

 Details of the intervention

-Researchers partnered with the Superintendencia de Pensiones (SdP) in Chile to evaluate the impact of providing personalized retirement savings information on pension contributions of low-income, working-age individuals.
+Researchers partnered with the SdP in Chile to evaluate the impact of providing personalized retirement savings information on long-term savings by simplifying and facilitating access to the existing pension simulator.

-The personalized simulation used a combination of users’ personal financial information (pulled from the government database using their RUT) and information users directly entered, such as their desired retirement age and estimated years of contribution towards their retirement fund.
-Based on this information, the simulator showed users a projection of their post-retirement finances, and users could then change parameters to see how their eventual pension payout would be affected.
+The modified simulator showed users a personalized projection of their post-retirement finances, and users could then change parameters to see how their eventual pension payout would be impacted by three suggestions:

 Results and policy lessons

 Fuentes, Olga, Jeanne Lafortune, Julio Riutort, José Tessada, and Félix Villatoro.
-"Personalized Information as a Tool to Improve Pension Savings: Results from a Randomized Control Trial in Chile."
-Working Paper, Spetember 2018.
+2022.
+“Personalized Information As A Tool To Improve Pension Savings: Results From A Randomized Control Trial In Chile.”
+Economic Development and Cultural Change (forthcoming). https://doi.org/10.1086/720718